 - You only have time for one day at the park.
-This is especially true if you've only got one day and you are park hopping!
+This is especially true if you are park hopping!

 - You are visiting during an extremely busy time — the peak of summer and around holidays.
-Use our crowd calendar as your guide.
+Use our Crowd Calendar as your guide.
 If it's a level 8, 9 or 10 day, consider using EPA to jump-start your day in the parks before the crowds reach their highest levels.

 - You're spending the day at Volcano Bay.
-Early Park Admission gets you first access to the rides, but it also gets you first dibs on prime seating at the wave pool and other places around the park.
+Early Park Admission gets you first access to the rides, but it also gets you dibs on prime seating at the wave pool and other places around the park.

 - Any time you visit and want to get a hop on the crowds!

 For example, with EPA at Universal Studios Florida for Despicable Me: Minion Mayhem and Harry Potter and the Escape from Gringotts, you should be able to ride both before all park guests arrive.
 If you start with Minion Mayhem and then move onto Gringotts, you will then be in the back of the park and in prime position to ride Transformers: The Ride — 3-D or Men In Black Alien Attack with little to no wait.

 Are you ready to hop on Early Park Admission at Universal Orlando Resort?
 We toadally recommend it ... and staying on property isn't too bad, either!
 Book your Universal Orlando Resort hotel today to make the most of your next trip.